 Sect.
 4 The doctoral student's tasks and obligations

-The doctoral student commits to regular reporting on interim results of the dissertation as regards content and compliance with the timeline and work plan.
+The doctoral student commits to regular reporting to the supervisors on the state of the dissertation project, compliance with the timeline and work plan, and participation in academic events and (inter)disciplinary qualification measures.